Federal Aviation Administration (FAA), DOT.

 Examining the AD Docket

-You may examine the AD docket on the Internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2017-0563; or in person at the Docket Management Facility between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this proposed AD, the regulatory evaluation, any comments received, and other information.
-The street address for the Docket Operations office (telephone 800-647-5527) is in the ADDRESSES section.
+You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2019-0521; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this NPRM, the regulatory evaluation, any comments received, and other information.
+The street address for Docket Operations is in the ADDRESSES section.
 Comments will be available in the AD docket shortly after receipt.

 Start Further Info